Layering for Backcountry Skiing – Baselayers and Midlayers

 Outdoor Research Echo Boxer Briefs – $24 – Whether you choose to wear full-length bottoms or not, a synthetic boxer brief is a must.
 The OR Alpine Echo boxer is light, breathable and sheds moisture.

 Patagonia Lightweight Capilene Bottom – $59 – We recommend saving full-length bottoms for the coldest days, but when the weather calls for them, we reach for time-tested Patagonia Capilene and normally only wear the lightweight edition.
 They breathe, wick moisture and keep you dry and warm as expected.

-Mid layers serves as insulation on a cold day and, depending on the weather, could easily be your outer layer when moving uphill.
-Again, breathability is essential.
-All the heat and moisture that your baselayer sheds needs to vent, or it will be trapped in this layer leaving you damp and easily chilled once you stop moving.
+Mid layers serve as insulation on a cold day and, depending on the weather, can easily be your outer layer when moving uphill.
+Like a base layer, breathability is essential in mid layers, too.
+All the heat and moisture that your base layer sheds must be able to vent, or it will be trapped in this layer leaving you damp and chilled once you stop moving.

 Outdoor Research Deviator Hoody – $190 – One of my absolute favorite mid layers for cold days is the Deviator Hoody.
 This thing is built for moving.
 It breathes, wicks and has just enough insulation to keep you warm for short breaks while you wait for your ski partners to catch up on the skin track.
 I like that it’s a full zip piece because it makes for easy layer changes and added venting if required.
 Throw a shell over it, and you’re good-to-go for a wide range of temps and conditions.
 It’s avail for women, too.